|

 DELICIUS:

-Latin name derived from the word delicius,
+From the Latin word delicius,

 meaning